-All mission interns are engaged in Launch, EMM’s discipleship training course, before and during their internships.
+All long-term and short-term missionaries engage in Launch, EMM’s discipleship training course, before and during their assignments.
 Phase one of Launch includes personal discipleship activities through online modules.
-For phase two of Launch, interns spend two weeks at the end of June learning alongside their Launch cohort (a group of other participants preparing for service) before heading to their outreach locations.
+For phase two of Launch, participants spend two weeks at the end of June learning alongside their Launch cohort (a group of others preparing for service) before heading to their outreach locations.
 In phase three of Launch, workers continue to connect online with their Launch cohort for up to a year as they navigate ministry in their country of service.

 Wales is a stable, semi-autonomous country in the United Kingdom.
 As such, some areas such as health and education are governed by the Welsh Assembly Government, and others are governed by the U.K. Parliament in Westminster.
 Wales is a lovely place, rich in language, music, sports, and history, with more castles than any other country in the world.
 Cultural values and norms are significantly different from the U.S., especially in areas of family values, sexual morality, and attitudes to alcohol and drugs.
 The south of Wales is characterized by verdant hills and valleys and dotted with small villages and towns.
 It is also one of the poorest areas of the U.K., with second- and third-generation unemployment.
 Many people live off benefits.
 The Welsh capital, Cardiff, is also located in south Wales.
 Cardiff is a multicultural city and a disbursement location for refugees and asylum seekers.
 The capital also includes several universities, attracting many international students.
 As with much of the rest of the U.K. and Europe, the spiritual climate is post-Christian.